Test Analyst Contracting in Government ICT

 The agencies running the biggest testing programs in Canberra - ATO, Services Australia, NDIA, Defence, and Home Affairs - all operate complex, often legacy-heavy platforms alongside active transformation work.
 The testing is rarely greenfield.
 You'll typically be working on systems that touch payments, welfare, tax, identity, or national security, where a defect reaching production has real downstream consequences.

-What that means practically: test analysts need to be rigorous about coverage, clear on what's been tested and what hasn't, and able to communicate QA status in terms that non-technical delivery stakeholders can act on.
-Agencies don't want surprises at go/no-go.
+What that means practically: test analysts need to be rigorous about coverage, clear on what has been tested and what has not, and able to communicate QA status in terms that non-technical delivery stakeholders can act on.
+Agencies do not want surprises at go/no-go.
 They want a clear, honest quality position well before it.

 - UAT planning and coordination with agency business SMEs